sanette/ufind/README.md

 present without any accent substitution.
 If we searched "áp" instead, the order of the results would have been inverted.

+See also the `test` directory for more examples.

 ## Install